gabie-uy/gabie-uy/README.md

 # Gabie here!

 Hi!
 I'm Gabie—a ~~struggling~~ master's student in Cybersecurity in New York City.
-I'm currently researching on CyberBattleSim, reinforced learning, and deep learning for my graduate research.
-I got my bachelor's degree in Information Technology. 💙
+I'm currently researching on CyberBattleSim, reinforced learning, and deep learning for my graduate research. 💙

 ## Fun facts
 🏎️  I religiously follow Formula 1 \